 If you really want to take your homemade iced caramel latte to the next level, I am 100% your hype woman.

-If you’re looking to mix it up, give one of these a try!
+If you want to mix it up, try one of these!

 • Use half vanilla syrup and half caramel (we would call this our dulce de leche at the coffee shop I used to work at).

-• Make a “turtle mocha” (caramel and chocolate) by adding chocolate syrup.
+• Add chocolate syrup to make a “turtle mocha” (caramel and chocolate).
 Then drizzle the whipped cream with caramel and chocolate, and add chopped pecans on top!

 • Sprinkle in a dash of cinnamon.